4 Reasons to Earn a Music Degree

 Comparatively, about 25% of students who graduate college in other majors end up working in a field similar to or related to their major.

 Keep those numbers in your back pocket the next time someone challenges your desire to earn a music degree!

 Attend an Accredited Music College

-If you are a dedicated and passionate musician or producer and you want to earn a music degree, check out the Atlanta Institute of Music and Media.
+If you are a dedicated and passionate musician or producer, check out the Atlanta Institute of Music and Media.